SaitoSoft/Monarch/README.md

 Description

-The program will display a grid of records (from the supplied database) which enable the user to move through the records, search the records (for a given SKU/Title/Artist parameter) and edit and update a record (updating the Modified date to today).
+The program will display a grid of records (from the supplied database) which enable the user to:

+Move through the records.

+Search the records (for a given SKU/Title/Artist parameter).

+Edit and update a record (updating the Modified date to today).

 Getting Started